 Kalagan marriages are usually monogamous (having only one spouse).
 Although polygyny (having more than one wife) is permitted, it is practiced only by those of high rank and wealth.
 There is a strong preference for marriage between related families, especially to second cousins.
 After marriage, the couples usually live in the husband's community, although today, young couples may form their own independent households.

-The Tagakaolo Kalagan were not introduced to Islam until Muslim missionaries arrived in the area during the 1500's.
+The Tagakaolo Kalagan were not introduced to Islam until Muslim missionaries arrived in the area during the 1500s.
 About half of the entire group of Kalagan came under Islamic influence at that time.
 However, many of the Kalagan remained animists (believe that non-human objects have spirits).
-Today, many of them are still ethnic religionists, believing in the traditions and religions of their forefathers.
-They continue to believe in a variety of "environmental spirits."
+Today, many are still ethnic religionists, believing in the traditions and religions of their forefathers.
+They continue to believe in a variety of environmental spirits.
 Many tales are also told of magic, sorcery, and supernatural beings.
 Muslim religious leaders and teachers (imams and panditas) direct religious life and teach young boys to read and memorize the Koran (Islam's holy book).
 Muslim holidays and other observances are celebrated to varying degrees.

 Missions agencies may be working among the Kalagan, but they have few resources to help them.
 Evangelistic materials in their own language are very much needed to win them to Christ.